danielchappell/ember-training/README.md

 3. A user should be able to logout, and be redirected to the login screen.
 4. A user can be created and then auto-loggedin and transitioned to calculator.
 5. A user should recieve notification of serverside errors when logging in or creating a user.
+6. An unauthenticated user should be redirected to login when atempting to visit an authenticated route.

 ### Ember.Services